MickeyDang/flowy/README.md

 1. **MCP Server not connecting**: Ensure the path in `claude_desktop_config.json` is correct and absolute
 2. **PDF generation fails**: Check that all required dependencies are installed
-3. **Layout issues**: Verify that nodes are properly connected before applying layout
+3. **Positioning issues**: Use positioning tools to arrange nodes properly

 ### Debug Mode